stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2018-05-10
+Function estimateSeedSet now produces correct estimates of seed set based on the sample method.
+The argument names are somewhat easier to understand.

 2018-03-13
 This R package now has a dataframe of the heads harvested from p1 and p2 in 2017.
 Function check.batch can now check batches from 2012 - 2017.
 Function convertDicom was updated so that the image magick convert notation and quality can be adjusted.